 Subsidized affordable housing refers to housing that is funded in part by the federal government that supports households in being able to afford market-rate housing.
-Based upon data access through HUD, Grand Junction has a total of 1,100 subsidized housing units available, and Clifton has a total of 168 units.
+Based upon data accessed through HUD, Grand Junction has a total of 1,100 subsidized housing units available, and Clifton has a total of 168 units.
 The occupancy for these units is 81% and 88%, respectively.
-The average amount of time on the waitlist is substantial, with Clifton operating a 17-month waitlist average and Grand Junction an 8-month waitlist average.
+The average amount of time on the waitlist is substantial, with Clifton operating a 17-month average waitlist and Grand Junction an 8-month average waitlist.
 In 2022, there were a total of 1,849 people residing in subsidized housing in Mesa County.

-Table 12 summarizes subsidized housing utilization in the County in 2022 across municipalities.
+Table 12 summarizes subsidized housing utilization in the county in 2022 across municipalities.